 GEA also offers a range of spray dryers designed specifically for R&D, product development and small volume production.
 A pioneer in all aspects of spray drying with more than 10,000 contracted and installed plants worldwide, we can help you to choose the most suitable equipment, assessing each project on its individual needs and tailor the process and the spray dryer to match your specific requirements.

 Food Safety and Product Quality are fundamental to your business.
-Make sure you meet the challenge, and protect your brand, with SAFEXPERT® from GEA.
+Make sure you meet the challenge, and protect your brand, with SAFEXPERT® services from GEA.

-As a complementary addition to physically testing, GEA has developed the Virtual Spray Dryer Testing based on Computation Fluid Dynamics (CFD) to simulate the performance of the spray drying process with all its complexity.
+GEA has developed the Virtual Spray Dryer Testing based on Computation Fluid Dynamics (CFD) to simulate the performance of the spray drying process with all its complexity.

 Stay in touch with GEA innovations and stories by signing up for news from GEA.Sign up